kkshivani18/terraform-learn/README.md

 - Creating and managing workspaces in Terraform is straightforward.
 Here's how you can create new workspaces and switch between them:

 **Creating a New Workspace**
-- To create a new workspace, use the terraform workspace new command followed by the name of the workspace:
+- To create a new workspace, use the `terraform workspace new` command followed by the name of the workspace:
     ```bash
     terraform workspace new <workspace_name>
     ```
     e.g.
     ```bash
     terraform workspace new dev
+    terraform workspace new staging
+    terraform workspace new prod
     ```